 Greece was attacked by Italy in late October 1940.
 In April 1941, the country was also invaded by German troops.
-With the Greek army defeated, the country remained under occupation until October 1944.
+With the Greek army defeated, the country remained under enemy occupation until October 1944.
 Greece was divided into three zones.
-Meanwhile, Germany kept control over parts of Greek Macedonia (including Thessaloniki) and parts of Thrace, Piraeus and part of Crete.
+Germany controlled parts of Greek Macedonia (including Thessaloniki), Thrace, Piraeus, and Crete.
 Bulgaria annexed Eastern Greek Macedonia and the rest of Thrace.
 Athens was jointly occupied by Germany and Italy.
-After the Italian surrender in September 1943, all Italian-occupied regions came under German rule.
+After Italy’s surrender in September 1943, all Italian-occupied regions came under German rule.
 The Red Army’s advance in late 1944 forced the Germans to withdraw from Greece.
 In October 1944, British troops entered Athens unopposed.

 In Greece, the General State Archives (GSA) are responsible for the preservation and promotion of Greek archival materials.
 Created in 1914 and controlled by the Ministry of National Education and Religious Affairs, they now consist of a central service, 47 regional services and 16 local archives.
 The legal framework for them was laid down in 1946/1991.
 As in most countries, there are laws on the protection of individuals with regard to the processing of personal and sensitive data (1991, 1997), and records may be restricted for a period of 30 years.
 In addition to the state archives, there are also collections in private archives and museums.